ong8181/DASC3240/README.md

 # Scripts for hands-on in DASC3240
-This repository includes scripts for DASC3240 offered in Spring semester 2024 at HKUST.
+This repository includes scripts for DASC3240 offered in Spring semester in 2024 at HKUST.

 ## License
 L04 and T01-T06 were modified from ["Python for ecologists" CC-BY 4.0](https://thejacksonlaboratory.github.io/python-ecology-lesson/license/).